aiigo-io/ethereum-pos/uniswap-deploy/README.md

 ## Current Status

-Currently, only the WAIGO token contract is implemented and deployable.
+Currently, only the following token contracts are implemented and deployable:
+- WAIGO (Wrapped AIGO) token
+- Yacht Coin (YTC) - an ERC20 token

 The full Uniswap V3 deployment is under development.

 ## Prerequisites